Peru: Finance minister launches $1.6 billion economic reactivation plan

 Story highlights

-The decision has come weeks after protests following ouster of former president Pedro Castillo.
+The decision has come weeks after protests following the ouster of former president Pedro Castillo.

-The decision has come weeks after protests following ouster of former president Pedro Castillo.
+The decision has come weeks after protests following the ouster of former president Pedro Castillo.

 The push comes as protests and roadblocks have crippled trade and commerce in Peru, causing the country to lose around 100 million soles ($26.30 million) a day, Contreras said.
 Peru has yet to tally the cost of infrastructure damage, he added.